-Getting kids involved in household chores is beneficial in several ways.
+Getting kids involved in household chores is beneficial in several ways for preschooler.
 It helps children learn skills and responsibility and build self-esteem – Radhika Meganathan & Sherine Kingsly

 Juggling parenting, household chores, office work, socialising and multi-tasking can drain your energy.
 Getting kids involved in household chores is beneficial in several ways:

 * Helps children learn skills and responsibility

 * Builds their self-esteem when they learn they are making a meaningful contribution to the family

 * Facilitates quality family time together

 * Makes life easier for all family members